nuttchai/nuttchai/README.md

 ## &#x270d; Personal Blogs

-Apart from coding, I also maintain blogs - you can find the articles via my personal [Medium][medium]!
+Apart from coding, I also maintain blogs - you can find the articles via my personal [blog][medium]!

 My example articles: